Kimi450/ubuntu_server/README.md

           ```
         - Anime
           ```
+          Anidex
+            Add with higher priority, example "1", since it has good english subtitled content Add "flaresolverr" tag
           Nyaa.si
           Tokyo Toshokan
           ```
+        - It is recommended to use private indexers for books and music as they are harder to find otherwise
     - Add Sonarr, Radarr, Lidarr and Readarr to the ``Settings > Apps > Application`` section using the correct API token and kubernetes service names
       - By default prowlarr server will be:
         ```